 I come from the same persepective as Catherinee, I just graduated from U.S. public school and was in the system since Kindergarten.
 There are some teachers that are just unable to teach.

 In 9th grade I had a science teacher who was brilliant, but she was the worst teacher I ever experienced.
 She taught nothing, didn’t know how to control a class, and triend to be the student’s friend instead of their teacher.
 The only reason I learned anything is because I would read the book while everyone else was goofing off.
 (She ended up resigning, but she taught for three years too long, hundeds of students learned nothing because no one would fire her.

 Truthfully, most students don’t open a book and learn by themselves.
 They take a que from the teacher and act accordingly.
 And many parents don’t take an active role in their child’s education, the state has been put in charge of that.
 So it’s the state’s job to ensure a proper education for all, and if a teacher is in the way of that, fire them.
 Education is so important, why jepordize it?

 I think everyone should work to preform at a certain standard and if you aren’t preforming up to par, you get fired.
 That’s the way the capitalist society works, like it or not.
 Why should teachers be held to another standard.

 It’s not the firing of poor teachers that’s the problem.
-It’s using an unproven or flawed system, like national testing, to determine who is a poor teacher.posted almost 3 years ago
+It’s using an unproven or flawed system, like national testing, to determine who is a poor teacher.posted over 3 years ago